-Before using SCOTT kids' bikes on public roads, they must be equipped with the devices prescribed for this purpose (lighting system, bell).
-Observe the traffic rules on public roads and be a good example and teacher for your child.
-You find more information in the chapter "Legal Requirements for Riding on Public Roads".
+Due to their design and fittings, SCOTT condition 5 bikes are generally not intended to be used on public roads.
+If you want to use them on public roads, these bikes must be fitted with the prescribed equipment (lighting system, bell).
+Observe the traffic rules when riding on public roads.
+You find more information in the chapter "Legal requirements for riding on public roads".